q3769/semver-maven-plugin/README.md

 updates `1.2.0-SNAPSHOT+chi.1` into `1.4.0-SNAPSHOT+chi.1`

-Note that this merge strategy here is opinionated; SemVer spec itself does not mention merging.
+Note that the merge strategy here is opinionated; SemVer spec itself does not mention merging.
 In fact, with this plugin, merge can be done in various ways of your choosing: It's just a matter of issuing one or multiple Maven commands.